FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding.md

 ### Docker

-There is an external project called [lichocker](https://github.com/BrandonE/lichocker), which allows you to run lila in a Docker container.
-Running in Docker simplifies setup and guarantees that your development environment will perfectly match that of anyone else who uses lichocker, eliminating the "it works on my machine" phenomena.
-However, it is always more performant to run any project directly on its host-machine, and lichocker is a work-in-progress that might not be reliable for your use.
+[Here](https://github.com/benediktwerner/lichess-docker) is a Docker setup that allows running lila and all services required for it in a Docker container.
+Running in Docker simplifies setup and guarantees that your development environment will perfectly match that of anyone else who uses that setup, eliminating the "it works on my machine" phenomena.
+However, it is always more performant to run any project directly on its host machine.

 ### Eclipse IDE (outdated)